timmaxw/metacompiler/docs/sl.md

-# Spec language (SL)
+# SL

-The "spec language" of `metacompiler`, also called SL, is a lazy pure functional programming language that is equivalent to a subset of Haskell.
+SL is a lazy pure functional programming language that is equivalent to a subset of Haskell.
 Its syntax is expressed in S-expressions; see `s-expressions.md` for a description of those S-expressions.

+"SL" is short for "specification language", because it is used to specify the semantics of the program.

 ## Kinds